“Success in any endeavor is directly proportional to how well the people who are involved in it get along with each other.“ —Dr. William Glassier

 Here are some of the discussions students will need to have to begin to believe in and participate in the new paradigm.

 • An authentic vision of school.
-The curriculum transfer model is probably all your students have ever known.
-Shifting from that approach to the preparing for life model requires them to challenge their understanding of the fundamental purpose of school.
+The Curriculum Transfer Model is probably all your students have ever known.
+Shifting from that approach to the Student Growth Model requires them to challenge their understanding of the fundamental purpose of school.
 It’s best to start with the big picture.
 “Why are schools for?
 Why am I doing this work?
 What does any of this have to do with my life?”
 In most classrooms, these questions are rarely, if ever, discussed.

 All too many students believe that the purpose of school is to “cover” the curriculum.
 What they experience is a stream of disjointed concepts (think Boyle’s Law or the Hawley-Smoot Tariff) that have little or nothing to do with their lives.
 Students chafe at being told what to do all day long, and they resent having to do busywork.
 Furthermore, the act of learning is often an impersonal activity.
 It is as though the only part of them that matters in school is their ability to successfully master the curriculum.
 In other words, for too many students, school feels inauthentic.